Morehouse College appears to have cut ties with football coach

-After more than a decade and a half, the winds of change appear to be blowing at Morehouse College.
+After more than a decade and a half, the winds of change have blown at Morehouse College football.

 Head football coach Rich Freeman posted a message on Twitter that indicated that he would not be returning.